Kamran M. Riaz, MD

 Textbook Authorship

 2. Levinson B, Woreta F, Riaz KM.
 A Clinical Atlas of Anterior Segment Optical Coherence Tomography.
-SLACK Publishing, Thorofare, NJ, January, 2022
+Elsevier Publishing, New York, NY, USA.
+Expected publishing date April 2023

 1. Riaz KM.
 “Postoperative Decision Making”, The LASIK Handbook: A Case-Based Approach.
 Eds: Robert S. Feder, Christopher J. Rapuano; Baltimore, MD: Lippincott Williams & Wilkins; 2013